Telefonica/mistica-android/UPGRADING.md

 Other colors have been removed because UX team has decided to remove them from the design system.
 Some examples:
 - `carouselIndicatorActiveColor` -> `controlActivated`
 - `carouselIndicatorInactiveColor` -> `control`

+### Changes in FeedbackScreenView
+- `TYPE_CUSTOM` has been removed.
+Use `TYPE_INFO` instead, it allows custom icon or animation.
+- `shouldAnimateOnAttachedToWindow` is now private.
+Use method `setShouldAnimateOnAttachedToWindow()` or xml attribute `app:shouldAnimateOnAttached` instead.